Topics

 University of California Los Angeles, US

-I’ll certainly be talking about the use of the patch-clamp technique applied to mitochondria to determine mitochondrial thermogenic capacities.
+I will be talking about the use of the patch-clamp technique applied to mitochondria to determine mitochondrial thermogenic capacities.
 I’ll be talking about H+ current, UCP1 and the ADP/ATP carrier.

 Cannon Barbara